We have compiled a range of useful links. Please let us know of any others you think should be on this page.

 The Charities Commission - Komihana Kaupapa Atawhai - is responsible for registering and monitoring charitable organisations in New Zealand, as well as providing support and education to the charitable sector on good governance and management.

 The 2009 Budget has confirmed $40 million in the first year for a Community Response Fund to assist those organisations facing cost and demand pressures to deliver vital social services.

 The Fund is a short-term response to immediate pressures and has two key components.
-Follow the links to find out more information, along with application forms ad funding round dates.

 An Internet resource to support communities and community groups throughout Aotearoa New Zealand.

 - Department of Internal Affairs Community Funding Advisors can help you with a wide variety of information and advice.
 Go to their website for information on COGS & lottery grants.

 - The DIA also administers the Community Internship Programme (CIP).
 This programme allows a skilled, experienced person to temporarily leave their permanent job, for a period of up to 6 months, and work as an 'intern' for community organisation.
 The intern's salary is provided to the host community organisation by funding from the CIP.

 New Zealand's primary source of information about funding for voluntary organisations, special interest groups and individuals in the community.